Hurstville Central

-Hurstville Central (formerly known as Hurstville Super Centre) is a shopping centre in the suburb of Hurstville in the St George area of Sydney and is located above Hurstville railway station and features a Coles supermarket and around 39 speciality stores.
+Hurstville Central (originally named Hurstville Super Centre) is a shopping centre in the suburb of Hurstville in the St George area of Sydney and is located above Hurstville railway station and features a Coles supermarket and around 39 speciality stores.

 Transport

-The Eastern Suburbs and Illawara Line offer frequent train services to Hurstville station.
+The Eastern Suburbs & Illawarra Line offer frequent train services to Hurstville station.

 Hurstville Central has bus connections to the Sydney CBD, Inner West, St George, Sutherland Shire, as well as local surrounding suburbs.
-It is served by Punchbowl Bus Company, Transit Systems Sydney and Transdev NSW services.
+It is served by Transit Systems and U-Go Mobility services.
 Majority of its bus services located on Ormonde Parade and Forest Road in front of the centre.

-Hurstville Central has car park with 231 spaces.
+Hurstville Central has an open air rooftop car park with 231 spaces.